 Communications, Email, Internet and Social Media Policy

-This document has been reviewed and updated for compatibility with the GDPR.
-Additional points regarding personal data protection and awareness have been added throughout, and the provisions governing monitoring have been tightened-up.
+This document has been reviewed and updated for compatibility with the UK GDPR.

 This Social Media Policy contains the following sections: